Dasharo/open-source-firmware-validation/docs/adding-new-platforms.md

   the steps in
   [Adding new variant of an existing platform](#adding-new-variant-of-an-existing-platform)

+## Generating config variables

+To simplify filling in variables in config, you can use `scripts/get-robot-variables.sh` on the target device.
+Remember to fill in the hardware slots (such as WiFi) with the peripherals to be used during tests.
+It is assumed that this script is executed on the Ubuntu OS.
+You can use these automatically generated variables as another input to the cases described below.

 ## Adding a brand new platform

 - Create a new file for your mainboard in `platform-configs/`.
 For most